-We note that the proof of Corollary\ \ref{explicitrenewalcor1} follows nearly identically to the proof of Lemma\ 8 of \cite{GG13}, although with all quantities made explicit (and using the results of Lemma\ \ref{explicitrenewaltheorem1}).
-We include the entire proof for completeness. \proof{Proof of Corollary \ref{explicitrenewalcor1}} Let $S^e$ denote the first renewal interval in ${\mathcal N}_1$, and $f_{S^e}$ its density function, whose existence is guaranteed by the basic properties of the equilibrium distribution.
-Observe that we may construct ${\mathcal N}_1$ and ${\mathcal N}_o$ on the same probability space so that ${\mathcal N}_o$ is independent of $S^e$, and for all $t \geq 0$, w.p.1
+\end{corollary} \proof{Proof:} Let $S^e$ denote the first renewal interval in ${\mathcal N}_e$, and $f_{S^e}$ its density function, whose existence is guaranteed by the basic properties of the equilibrium distribution.
+Observe that we may construct ${\mathcal N}_e$ and ${\mathcal N}_o$ on the same probability space so that ${\mathcal N}_o$ is independent of $S^e$, and for all $t \geq 0$, w.p.1